This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Slowly add the butter to the dough in 3 batches and let it mix at slow speed until the dough looks not sticky.
-Be patient, this step may take a bit of time.
-When all the butter is kneaded into the dough, set the speed to medium and let it knead for 6-8 minutes until the window pane test (see picture).
+- Slowly add the butter to the dough in 3 batches and let it mix at a slow speed until the dough no longer appears sticky.
+Be patient; this step may take some time.
+Once all the butter is kneaded into the dough, set the speed to medium and knead for 6-8 minutes until passing the windowpane test.

-- Grease a bowl, round the dough and gently leave it in the bowl.
-Cover the bowl with saran wrap and let it rise for 40 minutes or until it double in size.
-Dust your finger with some flour, insert it into the center of the dough until you touch the bottom.
-If the dough in the hole doesn't rise up, then it is ready for the next step.
+- Grease a bowl and shape the dough into a round.
+Place it gently in the bowl, cover with plastic wrap, and let it rise for 40 minutes or until it doubles in size.
+Dust your finger with flour and insert it into the center of the dough.
+If the dough doesn’t rise back, it’s ready for the next step.

-- Next, use your hand to flatten the dough to release the air.
-Turn the dough bottom side up and roll it up.
-Seal the opening tightly from one end to the other.
-Roll it out into a log about 8-10 inches long.
-Place each log on to the baking tray about 2 inches apart.
-Cover the baking tray with saran wrap and let it proof for another 40 minutes or until it almost double the size.
+- Divide the dough into 9 portions and shape each into a ball.
+Cover with plastic wrap and let rest for 10 minutes.
+Line the baking trays with parchment paper.
+Next, flatten each dough ball to release air, then turn it bottom side up and roll it tightly from one end to the other, sealing the opening.
+Roll each piece into a log about 8-10 inches long and place them on the baking tray, spaced about 2 inches apart.
+Cover the tray with plastic wrap and let them proof for another 40 minutes, or until nearly doubled in size.

 Notes